hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `domain` - (Required) The domain name for the active directory (e.g., mydomain.com).
     Can only be used with SQL Server.

+The optional `settings.sql_server_audit_config` subblock supports:

+* `bucket` - (Required) The name of the destination bucket (e.g., gs://mybucket).

+* `upload_interval` - (Optional) How often to upload generated audit files.
+A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s".

+* `retention_interval` - (Optional) How long to keep generated audit files.
+A duration in seconds with up to nine fractional digits, terminated by 's'.
+Example: "3.5s".

 The optional `settings.backup_configuration` subblock supports:

 * `binary_log_enabled` - (Optional) True if binary logging is enabled.